Mindless Ones: Fictional history

-Nova

 They are also referenced here as Neutron Slaves.
 They were used to mine Neutron Stars and many other ultra-dense gravity sites.
 They rebelled against their slave masters and began manufacturing a drug called "Krush" from the surface of Neutron Stars.
 They are members of the Black Hole Sons and it seems they are led by a being called The Mind who is currently held prisoner in a Nova Corps ship.

-Mindless Ones are used when Dormammu invades the realm of Limbo, an area usually ruled by Illyana Rasputin.

-Original Sin

 During the "Original Sin"' storyline, a Mindless One was wrecking New York and smacking the Thing around.
 Spider-Man shows up to give Thing a hand.
 Spider-Man recognizes the Mindless One and realizes that they are not supposed to be telepathic.
 The Mindless One screams in agony over the things he has seen and the things he has done.
 Thing realizes he is wielding the Ultimate Nullifier and tries to talk the Mindless One down.
-However, it doesn't work and the Mindless shoots himself with it.
+However, it does not work and the Mindless shoots himself with it.
 By this time, Nick Fury and the Avengers arrive.
 Captain America wants the Ultimate Nullifier left alone until it is contained and Fury declares the battle zone a murder scene.
 Elsewhere, a group of villains realize the other Mindless Ones are evolving.

-Several Mindless Ones, now with sentience, are seen assisting in a mystical teaching academy run by Doctor Stephen Strange.
+Doctor Strange later encountered a Mindless One known as the Mindful One.
+It is a servant of Isaac Newton, who enhanced it to serve him.
+After some adventures, the Mindful One moves in with Doctor Strange.
+In Strange Academy, the Mindful One and several sentient Mindless Ones join the eponymous academy as teachers.

 Powers and abilities

-Mindless Ones are capable of firing energy blasts from the hole that makes up their faces.
-They are superhumanly strong and durable, although their exact power levels vary from appearance to appearance.
+The Mindless Ones are capable of firing energy blasts from their eyes.
+They are superhumanly strong and durable, although their exact power levels vary between appearances.